json-schema-org/referencing/draft-handrews-jri.md

 * In its default configuration, treat cache misses as errors, since JRI reference IRIs are be assumed to be locators
 * Resolve IRIs that use JSON Pointer fragments as long as the primary resource is in the cache (when such fragments are appropriate for the resource.

 JSON Pointer fragment resolution can either be done by indexing valid JSON Pointers, which typically involves understanding JRI location keywords and any similar context-specific locations, or by matching the primary resource and evaluating the JSON Pointer on that resource on demand.
-However, locating JRI identifiers generally needs to be done in advance, as compound documents mean that the location of a primary resource might only be detectable by scanning a document that appears to be a different resource.
+However, discovering JRI identifiers generally needs to be done in advance, as compound documents mean that the location of a primary resource might only be detectable by scanning a document that appears to be a different resource.

 A JRI cache implementation SHOULD: